 The backup line of credit is a short-term note that protects the investors in a company.
-Here, a bank will guarantee to pay 50% to 100% of the money market instrument if the issuer does not.
+Here, a bank will guarantee to pay 50% to 100% of the money market instrument if the issuer defaults.

 The bank issues a letter of credit that it will redeem the money market instrument if the issuer does not.

 There are also investments based on money market instruments.

 Futures contracts obligate traders to either buy or sell a money market security at an agreed-upon price on a certain date in the future.
 Four instruments are typically used: 13-week Treasury bills, three-month euro time deposits, one-month euro time deposits, and a 30-day average of the fed funds rate.

 Traders can also buy just the option, without an obligation, to buy or sell a money market futures contract at an agreed-upon price on or before a specified date.
 For example, Treasury options are offered on 5-year, 10-year, and "ultra" 10-year Treasury notes.